Manage Locks for Restricting Configuration Changes

 that administrators initiate the commits.
 For details, see Panorama Commit, Validation, and Preview Operations.

-A template or device group configuration push will fail
+template or device group configuration push will fail if a firewall

-if a firewall assigned to the template or device group has a commit
+assigned to the template or device group has a commit or config

 View details about current locks.

 For example, you can check whether other administrators

 have set locks and read comments they entered to explain the locks.